Asics Trail Scout 2 running shoe review: great for all-year-round running

 • Compatibility: All-distance runs on multi-surfaces

-The fit is true to size, the toe box is roomy and you can get a nice, snug fit with the traditional-style laces.
+The fit is true to size, the toe box is roomy and I was able to get a nice, snug fit with the traditional-style laces.
 The tongue is soft and padded and the synthetic mesh uppers feel very durable and weather / puddle / stone resistant, but at the same time ventilated enough to be breathable on warmer or longer runs.

 At the rear is a Rearfoot GEL Cushioning System to reduce impact, and the 10mm drop from heel to toe is good for runners used to traditional road running shoes which usually have 10-12mm drop (for more on that subject see: What is drop in running shoes?).
 The outsole rubber is abrasion resistant too, so these should last for many miles of running.
 The heel loop is a nice feature to get the shoe on and off easily too.